tmpbci/LJ/README.md

 #
-# Nannou etherdeam simulator
+# Nannou etherdeam simulator aka visualiser
 #

 2 compiled nannou visualisers are included, one for Linux, one for macOS.
-It's pretty old version but much more compatible with "old" builtin processors GPU.
+It's pretty old version but much more compatible with "old"  processors/computer.

+To use this visualiser as one of LJ's lasers, in LJ.conf edit one of line ip = someipaddress with the IP of the computer running the visualiser.
+Relaunch LJ.
+One visualiser per computer.

 #
 # Todo